Was Your Spidey Sense Triggered? How to Avoid Holiday Scams.

 Fake Shipping Notifications

 You ordered 17 things from 12 different websites.
-When that text arrives saying "Your package couldn't be delivered—click here to reschedule," you don't think twice, you click on it and that leads to right to the scam.
+When that text arrives saying, "Your package couldn't be delivered—click here to reschedule," you don’t think twice; you click on it, leading you straight into a scam.

 Too-Good-To-Be-True Deals